 We developed MANF knockout mice, which lack the gene that encodes the MANF protein in all cells.
 These mice develop severe insulin-deficient diabetes due to progressive postnatal reduction of the β-cell mass, caused by decreased β-cell proliferation and increased β-cell death .
-Importantly, MANF is needed for the survival of adult mouse β-cells, as induced removal of MANF from this cell population in mice leads to β-cell loss and diabetes (Danilova et al., manuscript).
+Importantly, MANF is needed for the survival of adult mouse β-cells, as induced removal of MANF from this cell population in mice leads to β-cell loss and diabetes .
 ER stress and sustained activation of the UPR was found to be one of the mechanisms underpinning the destruction of MANF-deficient β-cells in this model.
 In a separate mouse model of type 1 diabetes, we found that over-expression of MANF in the pancreas enhances β-cell proliferation and prevents β-cell death.
-Furthermore, recombinant MANF protein stimulates mouse islet β-cell proliferation and protection in culture.
+Furthermore, recombinant MANF protein stimulates mouse and human islet β-cell proliferation and protection in culture [2-6].
+Importantly, collaborative efforts revealed that lack of MANF in humans result in diabetes, with impaired insulin processing and b-cell failure due to increased b-cell ER stress, similarly to MANF knockout mice .
 Thus, our results demonstrate that MANF constitutes a novel promising therapeutic candidate for β-cell protection and regeneration in diabetes.

 When we examined newly diagnosed type 1 diabetic patients, MANF levels were increased in sera suggesting that MANF can potentially serve as a diagnostic biomarker for young children diagnosed for type 1 diabetes.

-Given these clear advances in understanding the role that MANF plays in b-cells and diabetes, our group is continuing to pursue studies into the mechanisms of MANF action in β-cells, as well as other metabolic tissues using transgenic, knockout, and diabetic mouse models.
+Given these clear advances in understanding the role that MANF plays in β cells and diabetes, our group is continuing to pursue studies into the mechanisms of MANF action in β cells, as well as other metabolic tissues using transgenic, knockout, and diabetic mouse models.

 - Lindahl, M., Saarma, M., Lindholm, P. Unconventional neurotrophic factors CDNF and MANF: Structure, physiological functions and therapeutic potential.
 Neurobiol.
 Dis., 97 (Pt B): 90-102 (2017).
 10.1016/j.nbd.2016.07.009